 Because this is a zero sum game, the public and their broker must be convinced to take the wrong side of the market.
 If we reduce this information to statistical data that can be measured against other extreme periods causing price reversal in the past, we have created one of the four parts to this puzzle.

 Second the trend indicator.
 Trend indicators such as Stochastic, RSI, and others, are very useful.
-However, many times they will give buy or sell signals that for some unknown reason have little or no affect on the commodity in question.
+However, my observations show many times they will give buy or sell signals that for some unknown reason have little or no affect on the commodity in question.
 Determining which of these signals were reliable would avoid an age old problem, positioning against the trend.
 The correct sequence is found in monitoring 5 times frames simultaneously.

 Thirdly, price.
 Because commodities are repetitious, we need to know where current prices are in relation to themselves, and our technical indicators.

 And fourth, the favorite month of reversal.
-Researching 25 or 30 years of a given commodity to determine which months are dominant lows and highs will yield some amazing results.
+Researching 25 or 30 years of a given commodity to determine which months are dominant lows and highs could yield some amazing results.
 We call these the favorite months of reversal because they can be either highs or lows.
 So how does this improve our odds over the conventional 70% - 30% analysis we discussed at the onset?
 Our other three indicators should help determine if this is a high or low, and will strongly suggest if this favorite month might be somewhere in the middle.
-Favorite months are the next generation in seasonal analysis.
+I beleive Favorite months are the next generation in seasonal analysis.

 Here at Charting Your Futures we have designed Worksheets on each commodity containing all four tools in one easy to read format that can be viewed by traders under the "Historic Worksheets" button as a precursor to trading that market.
-Concentrate your efforts on markets that are "dymanic" with the CRB and your results should be much improved.
+Concentrate your efforts on markets that are "dymanic" with the CRB and your results could be much improved.

 How to Contact